PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 11:41:29
+Last updated: 2024-04-08 11:42:02
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby